Annual Events

 Held on Black Friday, Honesdale’s festive Winter Wonderland event marks the start of the holiday season with downtown sales and the lighting of the Central Park tree and Irving Cliff star.

-Light up the dark with holiday lights displays like Lights at the Lake and the West End Festival of Lights which begin at the end of November and continue through December.
+Light up the dark with holiday lights displays like Poconos Lights and Christmas Tram Tours which begin at the end of November and continue through December.

 Camelback Mountain hosts the Annual ULLR Fest to summon Ullr, the Norse god of skiing and snow.